wdtaylor30/wdtaylor30.github.io/_pages/resume.md

 ## Personal Projects
 In my free time I enjoy making YouTube videos and streaming on Twitch.

 My content pertains to life as a college student--particularly content relating to succeeding as a STEM student.
-Click on "YouTube" to the left to check out my latest video!
+Click [here](https://wdtaylor30.github.io/content/) to learn more!